NYPL/sync-item-metadata-to-scsb-service/README.md

 # Sync Item Metadata to SCSB Service

-This is a small Ruby app deployed as an AWS Lambbda behind API Gateway to serve the following:
+This is a small Ruby app deployed as an AWS Lambda behind API Gateway to serve the following:

 ```
-POST /api/v0.1/recap/sync-item-metadata-to-scsb-service
+POST /api/v0.1/recap/sync-item-metadata-to-scsb
 ```

 ## Setup